thesensetree/forestry-demo/pricing.md

 _*3 sessions 10% OFF_*

-_*When you refer our services to your friend or family, both you will receive 10% off on the next session_*
+_*When you refer our services to your friend or family, both of you will receive 10% off on the next session_*

 We also provide couple massages, service for events such as birthday parties, gatherings, corporate events etc. Please email for more information.